best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 Another good example is this vignette describing [how to design vignettes](http://r-pkgs.had.co.nz/vignettes.html) in Rmarkdown.
-You can produce this type of documentation in any format, though Rmarkdown is particularly effectively at combining sections of code, code outputs and descriptive text.
+You can produce this type of documentation in any format, though Rmarkdown is particularly effectively at combining sections of code, code outputs, and descriptive text.

-You might also consider providing examples in an interactive notebook, that users can run for themselves.
+You might also consider providing examples in an interactive notebook that users can run for themselves.

 ## Versioning